enebular/docs/en/EnebularEditor/RemoteMode.md

 lastUpdated: 2018-11-29
 ---

-# Debugging a Flow in Remote Mode
+# Loading a Flow in Remote Mode

-First you need **enebular-runtime-agent 2.3.0** and above running on a device (Raspberry Pi).
+First you need [enebular-runtime-agent 2.3.0](https://github.com/enebular/enebular-runtime-agent/releases) and above running on a device (Raspberry Pi).

 Make sure your computer and your device are connected in the **same** local WiFi network.